miladyboy/wingman/tasks/Tasks.md

 - [ ] I should be able to send a photo without a text message. *bug*

 # Doing
-- [ ] The loading animation isn't starting as soon as I send my images.
-It should also start optimistically.
+- [ ] Refactor App.jsx, it's 600 lines long.

 # Done
 - [x] Implement streaming API.